 - Make a well in the middle of the dry ingredients and add the lemon juice, vegan yogurt, lemon zest vanilla extract, and grated or cubed frozen butter into the center of the bowl.

 - Using a spatula, gently fold the dry ingredients into the wet ingredients until just combined.
 About 6-8 folds.
+Lastly fold in the blueberries.
 Do not over mix this.
 Clumps are good and you want the butter to stay cold.

 - Once combined, turn out the dough onto a lightly floured surface.
 Here is where you will add the remaining 1/2 cup of flour to help you work the dough into a round circle that is about 1″ high.
 Rolling pin is not needed.
 Again don’t work it too much, you want the butter to stay cold.